canonical-ols/talisker/docs/requests.rst

 Enhanced session
 ----------------

-Talisker provides a way to upgrade a request.Session instance with two main extra features.
+Talisker provides a way to upgrade a request.Session instance with a few extra features.

 Firstly, the X-Request-Id header will be added to the outgoing request headers.
 This can be used by other services to track the originating request id.
 We